What Does Being Hoarse Mean?

 - repetitive coughing or throat clearing

-- singing or talking without adequate breath (diaphragm support)
+- singing or talking without taking a good breath

 - talking extremely loud or fast